percona/pxb-docs/docs/backup-size-reporting.md

 ### `xtrabackup_info`

-Percona XtraBackup writes backup size metadata to `xtrabackup_info`.
+Percona XtraBackup writes backup size metadata to `xtrabackup_info` in the backup output.

-Depending on backup configuration, `xtrabackup_info` may be:
+Depending on backup configuration, `xtrabackup_info` in the backup output may be:

 * Plaintext